Join our Refund Crew

 What is our task at the festival?

-How many hours will I work?
+How many hours will I have to work?

 Roskilde Festival has a rule that all volunteers must work a total of 32 hours.
 We have chosen to use 8‑hour shifts, so everyone will work 4 shifts of 8 hours each.